Email Best Practices

 They use Adblocker.
 Your customers may never see your online ads because they're blocking them.
-This is even more common with millennials than Gen Z … though Gen Z are more aware of ad blocking options on mobile.
+This is even more common with millennials than Gen Z, although the latter is more aware of ad-blocking options on mobile.

 They hate clickbait.
-Millennials and Gen Z are quick to catch on to spammy techniques, and neither generation will be impressed by clickbait-y headlines.
+Both millennials and Gen Z quickly catch spammy techniques, and neither generation is ever impressed by clickbait-y headlines.

-They know their inbox space is theirs and theirs alone.
-Both Gen Z and Millennials will be quick to hit "unsubscribe" if they’re feeling spammed.
-Give them the option to select how often they want to hear from you.
+They know their inbox space is only theirs.
+Gen Z and millennials will be quick to hit "unsubscribe" if they feel spammed.
+As email marketers, give them the option to select how often they want to hear from you.

 They're focused on mobile-friendly and convenient options.
-If your site doesn’t load well on mobile, you won't make many sales if your website isn’t mobile-optimized.
+You won't make many sales if your website isn’t mobile-optimized.

 They value their privacy.
-Both millennials and Gen Z will be put off if you ask for unnecessary personal information (e.g. to sign up for your email newsletter).
-Gen Z members are particularly cagey about giving out personal information.
+Both millennials and Gen Z will be put off if you ask for unnecessary personal information (e.g. signing up for email newsletters).
+Gen Z members are particularly reluctant about sharing personal information.

 Will they still use email?

 The simple answer is yes.
 Email is still hugely popular, and it's not showing any signs of going away just yet.
 It’s still essential to a marketing strategy.
-In fact, email remains the preferred channel for marketing communications for both millennials and Gen Z. Despite many scare stories about "the end of email”, 85% of Gen Z prefer using email over other communication channels – and this is only likely to increase as more of them enter the workforce.
+In fact, email remains the preferred channel for marketing communications for both millennials and Gen Z. Despite many scare stories about "the end of email," 85% of Gen Z prefer using email over other communication channels.
+This figure is estimated to increase as more Gen Zers enter the workforce.
 Many check their email multiple times a day.

-This is great news, because email has significant advantages over other channels for marketing communications.
-It allows the easy personalization of messages at a mass scale, plus it gives you the ability to reach the right person at the right time with the right message (with the option to segment email lists based on customer behavior).
+Emails facilitate easy personalization of messages at a mass scale.
+They give marketers the opportunity to reach the right person at the right time with the right message (with the option to segment email lists based on customer behavior).

-Emails are also more lasting than other marketing communications: you can go back to an email time and time again, but push notifications and social ads vanish quickly, or at the very least, are tricky to find again.
+Emails are more lasting than other marketing communications.
+You can revisit old emails repetitively, but push notifications and social ads vanish quickly, or at the very least, are tricky to find again.

-Emails can be any length you want, and you can include as many (or as few!) images as you want: your marketing messages aren't limited by the format in the way that they are on social networks.
+Emails can be any length you want.
+You can include as many (or as few) images as you want; your marketing messages aren't limited by the format in the way that they are on social networks.

-Email marketing best practices for Millennials and Gen Z
+7 email marketing best practices for millennials and Gen Z

 Emphasize your company's environmental or ethical credentials.
-Both generations place huge importance on the environment – with Gen Z being, if anything, even more engaged than millennials about climate change.
+Both generations increasingly value the environment – with Gen Z being, if anything, even more engaged than millennials about climate change.

 Don't ask them to share a lot of personal information.
 While millennials are generally relaxed about this, Gen Z is likely to be more reserved and cautious.

-Be sincere and direct.
-Gen Z, in particular, will appreciate this.
-They don’t like being talked down to and they don’t like to feel sold to in a pushy way.
+Be sincere and direct – Gen Z, in particular, will appreciate this.
+They neither like being talked down to nor sold to in a pushy way.

-Don't push a loyalty program.
-While this could work well with Generation X, Millennials and Gen Z don't tend to be particularly brand loyal … and they may be put off by the implication that you’re taking their loyalty for granted.
+Don't force a loyalty program.
+While this could work well with Generation X, millennials and Gen Z don't particularly exhibit brand loyalty.
+They may be put off by the implication that you take their loyalty for granted.

 Offer social proof.
-This is great for millennials, but even more important for Gen Z, who are most likely to trust reviews from peers.
-You could include screenshots of Facebook reviews in your emails, for instance.
+This is great for millennials but even more important for Gen Z, who are most likely to trust reviews from peers.
+For instance, you can include screenshots of Facebook reviews in your emails.

 A few final words

 While there are some differences between millennials and Gen Z, the key to marketing to both generations is to be open, honest, and ethical.
-Don't talk down to them or patronize them... and make sure it's as easy and convenient for them to buy as possible.
+Don't talk down to them or patronize them.
+Ensure it's as easy and convenient for them to buy as possible.
 And, if you have any wondrous marketing techniques, be sure to share them with the Mailjet community by tweeting us @Mailjet.